A survey of the homology cobordism group: The Structure of T3Z

 Their proof subsumes several approaches and techniques that consecutively appeared in the literature of involutive Heegaard Floer homology \cite{HMZ18}, \cite{DM17}, \cite{DS17}, and \cite{HHL18}.
 Moreover, involutive Floer theoretic invariants have provided a major change for the understanding of the structure of $\TZ$ and its subgroups.
 For details of constructions and ideas, one can consult the survey of Hom \cite{H21}.

-Relying on these results, one may expect that there is no torsion part in the decomposition of $\TZ$, see Section~\ref{torsion} for details.
-Therefore, we want to state the first open problem about the structure of $\TZ$:
+Relying on all these previous results, one may expect that there is no torsion part in the decomposition of $\TZ$, see Section~\ref{torsion} for details.
+In particular, Problem~\ref{isomorphism} and Problem~\ref{torprob} are complementary, and Problem~\ref{pqn} is a special case of Problem~\ref{isomorphism}.
+The author believes that the following problem will have a negative answer.